 A: No. We are a one-hit wonder.
 Why, would you like to own a franchise? : )

-Q: How come you arent open every day, or on the days 'I'd' like you to be open?
+Q: How come you arent open every day?

-A: I have to have a life.
-The truth is, it's me, one person doing EVERYTHING, cooking and running the cafe, marketing, sales, deliveries, managing the business etc. Just me and no one else.
+A: After our first 6 months we have learned that in our neighborhood that most of the demand has been closer towards the end of the week.
+Plus I can take the off-days to produce and do deliveries now that some of our accounts are now on a regular delivery schedule.
+This enables me to plan and cook according to expected sales/sell-through vs. continuing to throw it to the wind.
+I also have to have some type of down time.
+The truth is, it's me, one person doing pretty much everything (however I have some help at the cafe now, yay!) cooking and managing the cafe, marketing, sales, deliveries, managing the overall business etc, and my family.
+Right now it's just me and no one else.
 To a degree, crumpets were just supposed to be a part time gig to see what the interest was like.
-If I were to open every day, then I would have to make and sell a lot more crumpets - daily (or throw them out?
-Actually, I donate them to homeless shelters if and when it comes to that).
-Crumpet batches are fairly large so its better to manage the days i'm open in order to ensure sell-through.
-When there is more demand as we grow, then I'll be adding more days.
-I am however in the process of hiring someone part time to help out and will be adding Fridays soon.
+If I were to open every day, then I would have to sell-through the minimum batch size daily but we havent reached that pinnicle at this locaction yet to be open every day, so the best thing to do is to narrow down the best cafe sales days, and use the other times to broaden distribution througout the greater Portland area.
+Crumpet batches are fairly large so its better to manage the days that we're open in order to ensure good sell-through.
+When there is more demand as we grow, then I'll be adding more days/hours.
 I am even thinking of adding weekend evening hours as well as we look into getting a beer and wine license for weekend brunch mimosas and evening snacks.
-Still, I am the only cook and I have children to tend to and these are the days (for now) that work for me in order to manage a family and a business.
-Since I've opened, after the first few weeks, I have been open regularly 4 days a week the same hours since November 2017, Tues/Thurs 9-3pm and Sat/Sun 8:30-3pm.
-Our hours are posted on our front door, this website, the mobile app website, Yelp, Google, Instagram and Facebook (whew).
-When or if we close for vacation/holidays (or a family member is ill) I always leave a note on the door in advance, and I update that information on the website which is the defacto-standard-be-all-end-all of information if our hours end up changing for some unforeseen reason.
+Still, I am the only cook and I have children to tend to and these are the days (for now) that work for me in order to manage a family and this business.
+Since I've opened, after the first few weeks, I have been open regularly 4 days a week the same hours since November 2017, Tues/Thurs 9-3pm and Sat/Sun 8:30-3pm (but have recently shifted opening earlier and 4 days in a row now based on what I have said above) Our hours are posted on our front door, this website, the mobile app website, Yelp, Google, Instagram and Facebook (whew).
+When or if we close for vacation/holidays (or a family member is ill) I always leave a note on the door in advance, and I update that information on the website which is the defacto-standard-be-all-end-all of information if our hours end up changing.

 Q: Do you sell to other retailers?